HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

         To set up Domino REST API and enable this feature, see [Set up Domino REST API for encryption, decryption, and signing](../howto/production/signencrypt.md).

-    - Domino REST API can now enable HTTPS setup in Domino using Domino's certificate configuration under the following conditions:
+    - Domino REST API can now enable HTTPS setup in Domino using Domino's certificate configuration.
+To learn more, see [Enable HTTPS setup in Domino using Domino's certificate configuration](../howto/production/dominohttps.md).

-        - The server is Domino 14 or greater.
-        - Certs are stored using the Domino Certificate Manager.

-            !!!note
-                The `certsrv` method is not supported.

-        - An entry matching the Domino FQDN exists.

-        To enable this feature, create or update a JSON file in the `{notesdata}/keepconfig.d` directory with the following configuration:

-        ```json
-        {
-            "TLSCertStore" : true
-        }
-        ```

-        For more information on creating or updating a JSON file, see [Modify configuration of Domino REST API](../howto/install/modifyconfig.md).

     - Added support for using external IdP for Office Round Trip Experience.
 For more information, see [Setup external IdP for Office Round Trip Experience](../howto/production/roundtripidp.md).